How to Whitewash Terra Cotta Pots

 Whitewashing is such a classic, time-worn look and looks great every season.
-You’ll spot whitewashed finishes in almost every decor motif, from farmhouse styling, to beachy decor, French styling and much more.
+You’ll spot whitewashed finishes in almost every decor style, from farmhouse styling, to beachy decor, French styling and much more.
 But for some reason, I’m always inspired to start whitewashing items in my house during the spring season — specifically my old pots and planters to give them a fresh, clean look.
 So in this tutorial, I’ll show you a simple whitewash paint technique using acrylic paint.

 Whitewash Paint Technique